spesmilo/electrum-protocol/docs/protocol-methods.rst

     string.
 If ``protocol_min`` and ``protocol_max`` are the same, they can be passed as a single string rather than as an array of two strings, as for the default value.

+  Extraneous unknown args MUST be tolerated and ignored by the server, to allow for future extensions.

   The server should use the highest protocol version both support::